clear-code/fluentd-script-exec/README.md

                                      Default: Disabled
         --status-file PATH           Prevent duplicate collecting in the day by keeping the last collecting time in the file.
                                      Default: Disabled
+        --encoding ENCODING          Encoding of the output of the command.
+If specified, the standart output will be converted to utf-8 from this encoding.
+                                     Default: Disabled
         --dry-run                    For test.
 The status file is not updated.
 ```